microsoft/Llama-2-Onnx/README.md

 To get access permissions to the Llama 2 model, please fill out the [Llama 2 access request form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR1sq8AbaR35DlqQqW8HAxY1UQlU4UThHTlFWVUUwMzBXV1gxWENRTjRHRi4u).
 If allowable, you will receive GitHub access in the next 48 hours, but usually much sooner.

 ## **Cloning This Repository And The Submodules**
 Before you begin, ensure you have Git LFS installed.
 Git LFS (Large File Storage) is used to handle large files efficiently.
-You can find out how to install Git-LFS for your operating system at [https://git-lfs.com/](https://git-lfs.com/).
+You can find out how to install Git LFS for your operating system at [https://git-lfs.com/](https://git-lfs.com/).

 Next, you can choose which version of the Llama 2 model you would like to use by selecting the appropriate submodule.